5T33Z0/OC-Little-Translated/Content/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 sudo pmset -a hibernatemode 0
 ```

-If you have issues with sleep, run the following commands in Terminal:
+If you have still issues with sleep afterwards, run the following commands in Terminal:

 ```bash
 sudo pmset hibernatemode 0